HavierHeng/Info-Retrieval-Codebase-RAG/README.md

 # SUTD Information Retrieval Project - Github Codebase RAG

 ## Description
+This project aims to design a Retrieval Augmented Generation(RAG) system for understanding codebases in large and unfamiliar Git/GitHub repositories, especially when documentation is lacking or incomplete.

+The project consists of a Langchain RAG System, a streamlit frontend that has incorporated all the logic from the RAG system, and custom Abstract Syntax Tree (AST) document parser based on treesitter.

+The RAG System runs locally on the host device, using open-source models and embeddings where possible.

 # Setup

 ## Hardware requirements

-The assumption is that your device has a Nvidia GPU with the appropriate CUDA 12 drivers.
+The assumption is that the device has a Nvidia GPU with the appropriate CUDA 12 drivers.
+These can be checked via [Pytorch Installation Guide](https://pytorch.org/get-started/locally/).
-This is needed for the LLM and FAISS and other parts of the project.
+This is needed to accelerate the LLM, FAISS and other parts of the project.

 ## Pre-Requisites